pynb-dag-runner/mnist-demo-pipeline/README.md

 # `mnist-digits-demo-pipeline`

+This repository contains a demo machine learning pipeline implemented using the [Composable Logs](https://github.com/composable-logs/composable-logs) framework.

+This demo pipeline:
-This repository contains a demo machine learning pipeline that trains a model for predicting digits 0, ..., 9 from a handwritten image of the digit.
+ - trains a model for predicting digits 0, ..., 9 from a handwritten image of the digit.
+The data is a small data set included in sklearn library.

-The ML training pipeline is sceduled to run daily using Github actions, but does not require any other cloud infrastructure.
-Ie., the pipeline runs serverless using only services from a (free) personal Github account:
+ - runs daily using Github actions, but does not require any other cloud infrastructure.
+Rather it uses:
- - Github Actions: orchestration and compute
+    - **Github Actions:** orchestration and compute
- - Github Build Artifacts: persisting pipeline run results (using the OpenTelemetry open standard)
+    - **Github Build Artifacts:** to persist pipeline run results (using the OpenTelemetry open standard)
- - Github Pages: static website for model/experiment tracking, [demo site](https://composable-logs.github.io/mnist-digits-demo-pipeline/).
+    - **Github Pages:** static website for model/experiment tracking, [demo site](https://composable-logs.github.io/mnist-digits-demo-pipeline/).
 This is built using custom fork of MLFlow.
+ - development is supported by both CI automation and local development tools.
+    - This repository is configured to run the pipeline for all pull requests, see experiment tracking site linked above.
+    - Local development with VS Code and/or Jupyter notebooks.

-**For more details about the `composable-logs` framework used in this demo, please see the [documentation site](https://composable-logs.github.io/composable-logs/).**
+**For more details, please see the main [documentation site](https://composable-logs.github.io/composable-logs/).**

 ### ML pipeline tasks